luxfeerre/thesis-chatapp/testchat/README.md

 Then do the same for the Metrics collection node, but on a seperate node.

-Then continue to the subsection Testground shown below.
+Then continue to the subsection Testground or Metrics collection as shown below.

 <details><summary>Testground</summary>
 <p>